Yashmm/CV/README.md

 	</table>

   <br/>
-  <p> You can use the following link to access my next progress with this webpage with CSS:
+  <p> You can use the following link to go back to my second progress with this webpage with CSS:
-	<a href="https://yashmm.github.io/Sarah/"> Repository 2 </a> </p>
+	<a href="https://yashmm.github.io/Sarah/"> Second Progress </a> </p>